Your cart is currently empty!

 At GMA, we call mandelic the trifecta acid because it effectively conquers three top skin concerns: hyperpigmentation, acne and aging.

-• Promotes collagen production, increases elasticity in the skin and reduces appearance of fine lines
+✔️ Promotes collagen production, increases elasticity in the skin, and reduces the appearance of fine lines

 While all AHAs, including mandelic acid, dissolve the tiny alkaline bonds between surface dead skin cells that are mature and dehydrated, allowing them to flake off evenly and at a faster rate – mandelic acid does it much gentler.
 This is because this unique AHA has a slightly larger molecular weight which slows its penetration and absorption into the skin.
 Slower, more gradual penetration means it is less likely to irritate the skin and produce symptoms associated with more aggressive peels including warmth, redness, stinging and itching.